tarwn/lessthandot-hugo/blogs/content/posts/2009-04-26-import-directory-of-xml-files-into-sql-s-2005.md

 SQLCLR comes in for two tasks.
 The first is to grab some file attributes and the second is to move files around.
 The file attribute procedure will receive 3 parameters, path to an archive directory, root path to grab files from and the work table to initially insert the data.
 We use a work table for the simple task of ensuring we do not get files into the main table multiple times.

-Here is the CREATE statements for the two tables I’ll use in this example
+Here is the CREATE statements for the two tables I'll use in this example

 sql
 CREATE TABLE [dbo].[XMLTestArchive](